malcolmturnbull/draculaish-ha-theme/README.md

 # draculaish-ha-theme
-Dracula-Inspired Theme for Home Assistant, Built on the Catppuccin template with extensive changes.
+Dracula-Inspired Theme for Home Assistant, Built on the Catppuccin template (and color names) and with a light mode inspired by Dracula.min for VSCode.

+This theme is a work in progress!
+I plan on getting around to adding a color table to this readme and update the yaml file to include various color themes.
+The default at the moment is oriented around Dracula Purple.
+Please feel free to make PR's / contributions for additional varieties.

 ## Installation
 ### With [HACS](https://hacs.xyz/)